Learn about TechWomen’s expansion to Chicago!

 When will the program take place?

-The TechWomen program will occur over five weeks from September – October 2023.
+The TechWomen program will occur over five weeks in September and October 2025.
 Due to the fast-paced nature of the program, arrival and departure dates are not flexible.
 For more information, please see Program Details.

 Where will the program take place?

-The 2023 TechWomen program will begin with four weeks in San Francisco, Silicon Valley, or Chicago for workshops and project-based mentorships at host companies.
+The 2025 TechWomen program will begin with four weeks in San Francisco, Silicon Valley or Chicago for workshops and project-based mentorships at host companies.
 It will conclude in Washington, D.C. with several days of meetings and special events.
 For more information, please see Program Details.

 What is the mentorship project, and how much time am I expected to devote to it?

-Prior to arriving in the United States, each Emerging Leader and her Professional Mentor(s) design a collaborative project based on the Emerging Leader’s learning goals and the expertise of the mentor.
-In 15 days over a period of four weeks, the Emerging Leader and her Professional Mentor(s) work together on the project at the mentor’s company.
+Each Emerging Leader and her Professional Mentor(s) design a series of activities based on the Emerging Leaders learning objectives and goals and the experience of the mentor(s).
+In 15 days over the period of four weeks, the Emerging Leader and her Professional Mentor(s) work together on the activities in a hybrid setting.
 For details, please see Professional Development.

 Is there a cost associated with participating in the TechWomen program?